Taxes on inheritance & how to avoid them

 Most people won’t have to worry about estate taxes and inheritance taxes.
 However, certain types of taxes on inheritances, including capital gains and income taxes, are far more prevalent.

-An estate planning attorney can help you take steps upfront to set up your estate in a way that helps to minimize taxes for your beneficiaries.
-Additionally, if you’ve received an inheritance, an estate planning attorney or financial professional may be able to help you reduce your tax burden.
+You may want to consider working with estate planning professionally to help you take steps upfront to set up your estate in a way that potentially minimizes taxes for your beneficiaries.
+Additionally, if you’ve received an inheritance, an estate or financial professional may be able to help you reduce your tax burden.

-Receiving a large inheritance can be an emotionally fraught time.
-While there may be great financial benefits, it also usually means you’ve lost someone close to you.
-And having to navigate and pay taxes on your inheritance just adds another burden.
+Receiving a large inheritance can be emotionally fraught.
+It may mean you’ve lost someone close to you and having to navigate and pay taxes on your inheritance can add another burden.

 Whether you’re planning your own estate or receiving an inheritance from someone else, it’s important to understand the various taxes you might be subject to.
-Do your research to learn about the different ways you can manage your tax liability.
-Finally, consider hiring a professional who can guide you through the process and help you save money on taxes.
+Doing research can help you learn about the different ways you can manage your tax liability.
+Finally, consider hiring a professional who can guide you through the process and potentially help you save money on taxes.

 Certain sections of this blog may contain forward-looking statements that are based on our reasonable expectations, estimates, projections and assumptions.
 Past performance is not a guarantee of future return, nor is it indicative of future performance.
 Investing involves risk.
 The value of your investment will fluctuate and you may lose money.